Ski touring and avalanche courses

 Level 1: You should be able to ski medium-difficulty slopes (marked red) safely and without crashing and have mastered the basics of skiing technique.
 Experience in deep snow is not necessary Level 2: You already have experience in deep snow and have mastered the basics there.

-"The courses take place in snow-sure areas with excellent suitable course terrain.
-Register in time, because many courses are booked up quickly.
+"The courses take place in snow-sure areas with excellent course terrain.
+Register in good time, as many courses are booked out quickly.
 If you have any questions, I will be happy to advise you by phone or via Email"

 Head of department mountain and ski school